chrisbjohannsen/Resume/resume.md

 ###### [email](mailto:chrisbjohannsen@gmail.com) | [LinkedIn](https://www.linkedin.com/in/christopherjohannsen/) | [Github](https://github.com/chrisbjohannsen)

 ---
-## Summary
+### Summary

-I'm a developer support focused engineer.
-My background as a software engineer gives me a unique perspective on operational requirements.
-I transitioned to a hybrid operational role with a passion for making the developers' lives easier by enabling automation for developer self-service.
+Dedicated and seasoned software engineer with over a decade of experience across diverse business domains.
+Proven expertise in collaborating as a valuable member of distributed Agile teams, adeptly applying development methodologies such as Scrum, XP, Kanban, and customized Agile hybrids.
+Demonstrated proficiency in utilizing open-source technologies, including Linux, Java, Postgres, and MySQL, and adept at navigating SaaS environments with both in-house hosting and AWS cloud services.
+Extensive DevOps experience in AWS EC2, RDS, DynamoDB, and S3.
+Well-versed in a variety of programming languages, databases, frameworks, and tools, including C#, Terraform, Ansible, Grails, and Git.
+A results-oriented professional committed to driving success in software engineering roles.

 ---
-## Experience

-- ### Sr DevOps Engineer at Olo
-  #### 10/2021 - Present
-  In my role as a DevOps engineer, I work as a contributor on a team responsible for supporting a variety of AWS products including: MSK (Managed Kafka), SQS, DynamoDB, Kinesis and ElasticCache/Redis.
-Additionally, we are tasked with supporting Redhat Tower/AWX and Hashicorp Consul.
-The infrastructure is maintained as code, primarily Terraform and Ansible scripts and deployed via Terraform Cloud/Ansible Tower.
-This team is 100% remote with communication primarily via Slack/Zoom.

-  ##### *Accomplishments:*
-  > * Helped teams migrate from legacy, manually configured, infrastructure to modern IAC infrastructure.
-  > * Modified TeamCity/Octopus build and deployment pipelines to deploy IAC and applications as part of the CI / CD Pipeline.
-  > * Created Service to Ingest Octopus Deployment Events into Datadog and created dashboards for real time deployment visibility and alerting.
-  > * Supported the team's goal of migrating a legacy installation of RedHat Ansible Tower to it's open source equivalent, AWX.
-  > * Served as our team's support SME for our AWS managed Kakfa implementation by developing a developer FAQ.
-  > * Served on Support and 24-hour On-Call rotations for the team and Platform Operations at large.
-  > * Volunteered as an editor for the Olo Tech Blog.

-- ### Sr Software Engineer at [Olo](https://www.olo.com)
-  #### 11/2019 - 10/2021
-  In my role as a software engineer in the Ordering Group, I worked on projects focussed on reliability at scale triggered by a performance crisis due to COVID.
-I touched areas in the Public HTTP API, built new services to extract functionality out of a monolithic codebase to simplify team ownership and improve visibility, supported design and implementation of new features and mentored the team towards Scrum processes.
-This team is 100% remote with communication primarily via Slack/Zoom

-  ##### *Accomplishments:*

-  > * Implemented a genericized message processing library to abstract underlying messaging technologies (SQS and Kafka).
-  > * Supported the design and implementation of an order archival system intended to reduce load on primary sql server.
-  > * Created fully containerized integration test suite for order archival system.
-  > * Served as a representative on the Containerization Cohort working to elevate containerized development at Olo.

-- ### Sr Software Engineer at [Tenable](https://www.tenable.io)
-  #### 12/2017 - 10/2019
-  In the role of a backend services engineer, I worked on multiple projects including: addressing performance problems with a data export processes and implementing the data persistence layers and rest api layers of new micro-services with Postgres and DynamoDB datastores.
-Additionally, I gained experience with Kafka event processing pipelines, creating both producer and consumer code.
-This is a 100% remote team so all our daily interaction is done via slack and zoom.

-  #### *Accomplishments:*
-  > * Coding and deployment of several JVM based microservices to replace monolithic PHP services.
-  > * Contributor to “mob” designs of gen 2 reporting system in Tenable IO

-- ### BIOVIA - Sr Software Engineer at Accelerys/[Biovia - Dassault Systèmes](https://www.3ds.com/products-services/biovia/)
-  #### 12/2013 - 12/2017
-  As a full stack software engineer on a web based, enterprise level, scientific procedure builder, think of it as a recipe tool.
-The stack being Grails RESTful services backing a javascript single page app frontend using JSON as our primary serialization format.
-The team was dispersed across the USA and UK.
-We practiced Agile style development, within the confines of a regulated industry.

-  ##### *Accomplishments:*
-  > - Worked to stabilize the teams continuous integration process by codifying the build jobs to make branching simpler
-  > - Built a simplistic "tagging" architecture into our data model
-  > - Stabilized our installation process to meet client security demands
-  > - Mentored junior developers who have joined the team
-  > - Served as a cross-team representative on a new UI technology committee
-  > - Forged our first deposit in the new UI technology, Angular 2 with Typescript
+### Experience

+### Sr DevOps Engineer at [Olo](https://olo.com) - 10/2021 - Present
+As a Senior DevOps Engineer at Olo since November 2021, I play a pivotal role in addressing the infrastructure needs of the Release Engineering team.
+My responsibilities extend to maintaining our in-house release management application and overseeing the release pipeline for Olo's monolithic Platform codebase and associated dependencies.
+Additionally, I manage, support, and monitor our build and deployment infrastructure and environment.
+In my previous assignment, I served as a DevOps engineer within a traditional operations team before transitioning to the Release Engineering team in July 2023.

+  ##### *Key Achievements:*
+- Facilitated the migration of teams from legacy, manually configured infrastructure to modern Infrastructure as Code (IAC) infrastructure.
+- Enhanced TeamCity/Octopus build and deployment pipelines to deploy IAC and applications seamlessly as part of the CI/CD Pipeline.
+- Implemented the integration of Octopus Deployment Events into Datadog, creating dashboards for real-time deployment visibility and alerting.
+- Collaborated with the team to migrate RedHat Ansible Tower to AWX.

+### Sr Software Engineer at [Olo](https://www.olo.com)  - 11/2019 - 10/2021
+During my tenure as a Senior Software Engineer in the Ordering Group at Olo from December 2019 to November 2021, I focused on projects aimed at ensuring reliability at scale, particularly in response to the challenges posed by the COVID-induced performance crisis.
+My contributions spanned the Public HTTP API, where I built new services to extract functionality from a monolithic codebase, simplifying team ownership and enhancing visibility.
+Additionally, I supported the design and implementation of new features and mentored the team towards Scrum processes.

+  ##### *Key Achievements:*

+- Developed a genericized message processing library to abstract underlying messaging technologies (SQS and Kafka).
+- Supported the design and implementation of an order archival system to reduce load on the primary SQL server.
+- Created a fully containerized integration test suite for the order archival system.
+- Reduced the load on the primary SQL server by migrating application log data from MSSQL storage to Redshift via AWS Kinesis.
+- Represented the team on the Containerization Cohort, contributing to the elevation of containerized development at Olo.

+### Sr Software Engineer at [Tenable](https://www.tenable.io) - 12/2017 - 10/2019
+As a Senior Software Engineer at Tenable Network Security, I specialized in backend services, addressing performance issues with data export processes, and contributing to the hardening of new services for production deployments.
+My responsibilities included implementing data persistence layers and REST API layers for new microservices utilizing Postgres and DynamoDB datastores.
+I gained expertise in Kafka event processing pipelines and contributed to the coding and deployment of JVM-based microservices.

+  #### *Key Achievements:*
+- Successfully performed production hardening of a Kafka-based streaming service.
+- Coded and deployed several JVM-based microservices, replacing monolithic PHP services.
+- Contributed to "mob" designs of the gen 2 reporting system in Tenable IO.

+### Sr Software Engineer at [Biovia - Dassault Systèmes](https://www.3ds.com/products-services/biovia/)  - 12/2013 - 12/2017
+As a Senior Software Engineer at BIOVIA, I made significant contributions to a web-based scientific procedure builder.
+The stack included Grails RESTful services supporting a JavaScript single-page app frontend, and we operated within the Agile framework in a regulated industry.
+I played a key role in stabilizing the team's continuous integration process, mentored junior developers, and served as a cross-team representative on a new UI technology committee.

+  ##### *Key Achievements:*
+- Stabilized the team's continuous integration process by codifying build jobs to simplify branching and make pipelines source-controllable.
+- Mentored junior developers and contributed to a new UI technology committee.
+- Practiced test-driven and domain-driven development utilizing design patterns.
+- Created a proof-of-concept microservice to expose portions of XML documents as resources via REST.

 ---
 #### More Work History available upon request